FAQ

-If you you want to minimize the risk of inceftion we advise to scan attachments before opening especially files from unknown senders or unexspected e-mails.
+Nowadays every attachment is a possible security threat (virus, trojan horse, etc.).
+If you you want to minimize the risk of infection we advise to scan attachments before opening especially files from unknown senders or unexpected e-mails.

 To scan a attachment:

-• save the attachment to a local folder but do not open it
+- Save the attachment to a local folder but do not open it

-• visit VirusTotal and upload the attachment
+- Visit VirusTotal and upload the attachment

 Interpreting the scan result: